-Anyone wishing to sell Forestry in the Silent Auction must return an Intent to Sell Card to the Fair Office by noon, Wednesday July 24.
-There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, p.
-34).
+Anyone wishing to sell Forestry in the Silent Auction must return an Intent to Sell Form to the Fair Office by 12:00 p.m., Wednesday, July 23.
+There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, page 35).

-- 1. All leaf exhibits to be mounted on 8-1/2" x 11" heavy stock paper and placed in loose-leaf binders.
+- 1. All leaf exhibits to be mounted on 8 1⁄2" x 11" heavy stock paper and placed in loose-leaf binders.
 (Magnetic or adhesive filler sheets for photographic prints are recommended.)
 Twigs and fruit collections may be exhibited in whatever manner you choose.
 (Maximum exhibit size 2" x 3") - 2.
 Name, club, age, and year in project should be on front cover.
 Members are limited to one entry. - 3.
 Leaves should be identified with an appropriate label located near the leaf on the same page.
-Label should include proper common name as listed in 4-H
+These labels should include (1) The proper common name as listed in the 4H334, "List of Native Kansas Forest Trees."; (2) Scientific Name (Optional in 2025 and required in 2026); (3) Location (city and/or county) where collected; and (4) date (day, month, year) or (month, day, year) collected. - 4.
+Divide specimens into the following two sections: Native Kansas Trees and Non-Native Trees. - 5.
+New specimens are those specimens collected during the current 4-H year. - 6.
+Have samples grouped according to the year (such as "old" and "new"). - 7.
+Variations of varieties do not count as different species or specimens.